daveworth/not-so-secret-sauce/topics/security-audit-process.md

   `attr_protected`.

 * Audit scopes, and scope "helpers" (such as Squeel/Metawhere), for insecure use issues which may have been missed by Brakeman.
+If MetaWhere is used, audit usage of `assoc_(un)searchable`.

 * Audit authentication and authorization-controls